IxiAngel/TempTamer/src/arduino/README.md

 ```

 This command sets the fan speed of the fans associated with the bit pattern `3` (first two fans) to 75%.

-## Building from Source

-If you prefer to build TempTamer Hardware Module from source:

-1. Clone the TempTamer repository to your local machine.
-2. Navigate to the `arduino/TempTamer` directory.
-3. Open the `TempTamer.ino` file with Arduino Studio.
-4. Edit the `config.h` file to configure TempTamer firmware.
-Adjust fan ports, initial fan speed, minimum fan speed, and temperature sensor settings as needed.
-5. Select the correct board.
-6. Press `Verify/Compile` or `Upload` to the board.
-7. Once built, connect the hardware module to your computer and proceed with configuration and usage.

 ## Different Hardware Examples